Abigail/Abigail.github.io/Src/Trapped/fort.md

 #### Square

-The %%PIECE%% can move like the %%WAZIR%% and fills the board, visiting the squares in order.
+The **Fort** can move like the %%WAZIR%% and fills the board, visiting the squares in order.

 #### Diamond

-The %%PIECE%% can move like the %%BM%% and fills the board, visiting the squares in order.
+The **Fort** can move like the %%BM%% and fills the board, visiting the squares in order.

 ### Wedge

 #### Folded

-The %%PIECE%% can move like the %%FC%% and fills the board, visiting the squares in order.
+The **Fort** can move like the %%FC%% and fills the board, visiting the squares in order.

 #### Flat

-The %%PIECE%% uses a simple pattern with a strong bias to the right hand side, to visit all the squares on the board.
+The **Fort** uses a simple pattern with a strong bias to the right hand side, to visit all the squares on the board.